C2FO/vfs/README.md

 	// Note: Some file systems may not have a volume and will return "".
 	Volume() string

 	// Path returns absolute location path, ie /some/path/to/.
-An absolute path must be resolved to it's shortest path:
+An absolute path must be resolved to its shortest path:
 	// see path.Clean
 	Path() string